baidu/san-website/source/_posts/en/tutorial/component.md

 - The list needs to be created and displayed only when the user clicks

-Self-managed subcomponents should be used carefully.
+Be careful to create subcomponents manually.
 Here are some tips to note, and the following code fragment also gives some clarification.

-- Self-managed subcomponents don't have to be declared in `components`
+- Manually created subcomponents don't have to be declared in `components`
-- Avoid recreation of self-managed subcomponents.
+- Avoid recreation.
 A simple approach is to keep a reference to the created subcomponents instance and check if it's already exists before creating.

 ```javascript
 san.defineComponent({